 stardog.properties, we recommend that the file is only readable to Stardog and that the file system is encrypted.

 If you need to test a geo replica without HTTPS for non-production use cases, you can pass the flag

 stardog-admin server start command when Stardog starts, and syncs will happen over HTTP.

 Do not use the

-To change the interval that the geo replica syncs you can change the standby sync interval (default is 5 minutes):
+To change the interval at which the geo replica syncs, you can change the standby sync interval (default is 5 minutes):

 A geo replica node functions similar to a standby node (or read replica if configured as one) except that it can run in another region.
 Therefore, working with a geo replica uses all the standby commands.
 Two key commands for working with geo replicas are

 cluster standby-status, which shows how far out of date different databases are, and

 cluster standby-attempt-sync, which will trigger a sync attempt immediately.